sethiojas/automation/README.md

 ![Stop Example](https://github.com/sethiojas/readme_images/blob/master/automation/stop.png)

 ## Easter Egg
-**Find out what happens if the email subject is not one of the Valid email Subjects.
-The result may be different everytime (just saying)**
+**Find out what happens if the email subject is not one of the valid email subjects.**

 ## To-Do's
 * [x] Send all the contents of directory via email.